Keyboard shortcuts

 Using Selectors in Scripts

-The recommended approach for CI scripts is to use run-code with CSS selectors, since dynamic element refs (e12, e15) change between page loads:
+The recommended approach for CI scripts is to use eval (page context) with CSS selectors, since dynamic element refs (e12, e15) change between page loads:

 # Check widget presence